Updated May 26, 2018

 Late and No-Show Policy

-If you are running late, you may still come in, but your visit must end at the appointed time (see Scheduling section above).
-If you know in advance that you cannot make it, or otherwise prefer, you may convert your visit to a telephone or video visit (established patients only) – call the office (972-914-9421) to let us know.
-If you must reschedule, try to do so >2 hours prior to your appointment start time; otherwise, our late cancellation policy below applies.
+If you know you are going to be late, please let us know (call us at 972-914-9421).
+If there is still an adequate amount of time left in your appointment slot, you may still come in, but your visit must still end at the appointed time (see Scheduling section above).
+If you cannot make it in or otherwise prefer, you have the option of converting your visit to a telephone or video visit.
+If you must reschedule, as a courtesy to other patients who may need the appointment slot, try to do so at least 2 hours prior to your appointment start time.
+For à la carte patients only, the following late cancellation and no-show policies apply:

 Telephone, Video, and Portal Visits